Prezzido/alx-low_level_programming/0x0E-structures_typedef/README.md

-Structures, when, why and how to use them
+Strutures and how to go about them